tlswg/tls13-spec/draft-ietf-tls-tls13.md

   all records with external content type of "application_data" (indicating that they are encrypted).

-- Return its own extension, indicating that it intends to process the early data.
+- Return its own extension in EncryptedExtensions, indicating that it intends to process the early data.
 It is not possible for the server to accept only a subset of the early data messages.